crobertsrs/data-generator/README.md

 first_names.txt comes directly from the U.S. Social Security Association list of baby names 2020 https://www.ssa.gov/oact/babynames/limits.html and originally had the name yob2020.txt from the National data set.

-surnames.txt was generated with the following call to the census api `api.census.gov/data/2010/surname?get=NAME,COUNT&RANK=200:500` it has the following structure:
+last_names.txt was generated with the following call to the census api `api.census.gov/data/2010/surname?get=NAME,COUNT&RANK=200:500` it has the following structure:
 `["NAME","COUNT","RANK"]`